-I've found through the years that regardless of how many Hot Cross Buns you plan to make, the best way to do it is to make one batch the size of this recipe at a time; that way, the next batch is mixing while you form your cute little dough balls.
-I've tried doubling it to save mixing time, but it's too hard for my brain to process splitting the dough so many times.
+'ve found through the years that regardless of how many Hot Cross Buns you plan to make, the best way to do it is to make one batch the size of this recipe at a time; that way, the next batch is mixing while you form your cute little dough balls.
+I made 4 batches: 1 on Friday, and 3 on Saturday, one of which was baked Sunday morning.

 HOT CROSS BUNS